REUSE

 The Operating Model is universally applicable for designing reuse systems.
 It shows the required integration of processes along the loop and helps identify weaknesses in system design.

-As system operators of Einfach Mehrweg in Germany, for further illustration we selectively utilize the design of an ecosystem for plastic-based B2C reusable packaging for foods.
+As system operators of Einfach Mehrweg in Germany, we selectively utilize the design of an ecosystem for plastic-based B2C reusable packaging for foods for further illustration .

 Solutions